SwiftUI-Plus/Connections/README.md

 # Connections

+> Also available as a part of my [SwiftUI+ Collection](https://benkau.com/packages.json) – just add it to Xcode 13+

 A set of SwiftUI dynamic property wrappers that provide a more familiar API for accessing the Contacts framework.

-> A full demo is included in this repo.
+A full demo is included in this repo.

 ## Features

 -   Familiar API, matches CoreData's new FetchRequest APIs
 -   Animation support
 -   View's automatically update to reflect remote changes

 ## Example